 Intuitively most easiest to understand is the volume distribution: we have so many cups, mL or μL of component A and so many of component B. If there is a range of components, i.e. sizes, then one simple way to explain a distribution is by specifying how much material is present up to a certain size.

-The parameter D90 should more correctly be labeled as Dv(90) and signifies the point in the size distribution, up to and including which, 90% of the total volume of material in the sample is ‘contained’.
+The parameter D90 should more correctly be labeled as Dv(90).
+It signifies the point in the size distribution, up to and including which, 90% of the total volume of material in the sample is ‘contained’.
 For example, if the D90 is 844nm, this means that 90% of the sample has a size of 844nm or smaller.
-The definition for D50 or Dv(50), then, is then the size point below which 50% of the material is contained, and the D10 or Dv(10) is that size below which 10% of the material is contained.
+The definition for D50 or Dv(50), then, is then the size point below which 50% of the material is contained.
+Similarly, the D10 or Dv(10) is that size below which 10% of the material is contained.
 This description has long been used in size distribution measurements by laser diffraction.

 An additional parameter to show the width of the size distribution is the span.
 The span of a volume-based size distribution is defined as Span = (D90 – D10)/D50 and gives an indication of how far the 10 percent and 90 percent points are apart, normalized with the midpoint.